Photography notice

 A person holds a large, metallic, dragon egg-shaped object covered in shiny gold and silver scales.
 The person is wearing several colorful silicone bracelets on their wrists.

-Perler Beads for teens crafting program
+Perler Beads for Teens Crafting Program

 We had a lot of fun on Tuesday, September 9 while hosting almost 40 after school students who did Perler Bead crafting lead by Megan Rapp-Frye!